 For dessert, I highly recommend the Frozen White Wine Sabayon.
 Sabayon is a custard dessert made with egg yolks, sugar and wine (usually sweet wine).
 It’s my first time hearing of a frozen version, and I actually enjoyed it a lot as it gives it a more refreshing and cool taste with a slight ice cream texture.

-That’ll end your night on a sweet note before heading to bed.
+That’ll end your on a sweet note before heading to bed for your one night in Middlesex County.

 With so much greenery, Middlesex County is a popular golfing destination.
 One of the most popular golf clubs is Caradoc Sands, a family owned and operated club and event venue.